GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-78/index.md

 access, this API allows web apps to read or save changes directly to files and folders on the user's device.

-I’m really excited about all of the new experiences this enables, no more having to “upload” or “download” files I want to work with.
-Check out my post about the [Native File System][native-fs] for all the details, including code, a demo, and how we’re working to keep users safe.
+I'm really excited about all of the new experiences this enables, no more having to "upload" or "download" files I want to work with.
+Check out my post about the [Native File System][native-fs] for all the details, including code, a demo, and how we're working to keep users safe.

 [fs-ot]: https://developers.chrome.com/origintrials/#/view_trial/3868592079911256065
 [native-fs]: https://developers.google.com/web/updates/2019/08/native-file-system